kv-o/recall/README.md

 faire des courses	to run errands
 ```

-A recall session should look like this:
+A memorize session should look like this:

 ```
-$ recall vocab.tab
+$ memorize vocab.tab
 aimer bien: to like
 Correct! [eh-meh byah]
 apporter: to bring